indeedeng/iwf/README.md

 Similarly, users can customize the WorkflowState

-#### Start/Decide API timeout and retry policy
+#### WorkflowState WaitUntil/Execute API timeout and retry policy

-Users can customize the API timeout and retry policy for WorkflowState Start and Decide API.
+Users can customize the API timeout and retry policy.

 By default, the API timeout is 30s with infinite backoff retry: